nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 ### Models

 Several models are available in the models folder.
-Example on how to the models is in the notebooks folder

 ### Implementation

-Code the implementation of the GANs is in wgan.py, generator.py and discriminator.py files which are stored in the models folder.
+The code for the implementation of the GANs is in wgan.py, generator.py and discriminator.py.

-### Train
+### Example
-Example on how to train an model from scrath is in the notebooks folder.
+Example on how to train load, train and analyze the performance of a model is shown in the example.ipynb notebook in the notebooks folder